JuliaActuary/FinanceModels.jl/docs/src/models.md

 - [`FinanceModels.Yield.SmithWilson`](@ref)
 - [`FinanceModels.Yield.NelsonSiegel`](@ref)
 - [`FinanceModels.Yield.NelsonSiegelSvensson`](@ref)

+#### Arithmetic

+Adding, subtracting, multiplying, dividing, and comparing rates is supported.

 Yield models can also be composed.
 Here is an example of fitting rates and spread separately and then adding the two models together: